PieGes/doc_tidyverse/tidyverse/tidyverse.md

     * almost all functions take `data.frame` as first argument and return a `data.frame`
     * all `stringr` functions take string as first argument
 - Runs fast (use `RCPP`)
+- A function should either compute something or do something.
+It should never do both.

 # Data science workflow

 <img src="images/data-science.png" width="600px" style="display: block; margin: auto;" />